jptacek/JPtacek.com/src/documents/2014/05/angularJS-Intro-To-Services/index.html.md

 services are also available throughout; they can be accessed in directives, controllers, filters, etc.

 For an example of a real world service that I have used in the past….
 When creating a select list in HTML for an AngularJS application, you usually have an ID associated with a selected element from the list.
-You usually want to do something with this, maybe display all the properties of the JSON object.
+Often you will display all the properties of the JSON object.
 In JavaScript, to find this element, you need to loop through all the elements in an array until you get a match on the key.
 Depending on the size of your application, you end up writing this logic many, many times.
-What I have done in the past, is write a helper application that creates an array that I can lookup up an element by key value, thus reducing the need for repetitive array looping.
+To minimize this, I have written a helper application that creates an array that allows for an element to be accessed by a key value, thus reducing the need for repetitive array looping.

 Generally, there are two ways to create services within your application.
-The most common is to use the ``module.service`` on your application.
+The most common is to use ``module.service`` within your application.
 The second is ``module.factory``.
 There are a couple of other ways, but we will skip those.
 AngularJS services are really singleton objects.
-These single objects are then available across your application via dependency injection, which we will look at soon.
+The object from services are then available across your application via dependency injection, which we will look at soon.

  The main difference between the two service creation methods is how they are used.
 The ``module.service`` approach creates an